ODSC Europe 2023 registration opens very soon. The Conference will be held on June 14-15th, 2023

 Diversity and Inclusion Scholarship

-The data science and the tech communities should strive to be more inclusive and offer opportunities for everyone to learn and grow their career in data science.
+The data science and tech communities should strive to be more inclusive and offer opportunities for everyone to learn and grow their career in data science.
 To help achieve this goal ODSC offers diversity and inclusion scholarship passes to minorities, underrepresented groups, graduate students, and others who express interest in the content ODSC offers.
-The application would be open soon.
+The application is open here.

 Group Discounts